iss4cf0ng/DuplexSpyCS/README.md

 DuplexSpyCS (CS stands for CSharp) is a RAT base on C/S

 # Introduction
-DuplexSpy RAT can let you control remote Windows PC completely.
+A lightweight Remote Access Tool developed in C#, enabling complete control of a remote Windows machine.
+Designed for legitimate remote administration and security testing of Windows systems.

 # Warning
 Ethical Purpose Only!\